Major in Communication

 The list below shows the prerequisites that must be fulfilled before capstone research advising will be considered and any research proposal specifics for each COMM faculty.
 Students email their research proposal to the faculty member whom they would like to work with.
 If approved, the proposal will be forwarded to the DUS and the Student Services Manager.
 Upon approval of the DUS, the student will receive a permission number to enroll in COMM 199C.

-• Jennifer Pan, COMM 106 plus COMM 158 or COMM 382/383.
+- Jennifer Pan, COMM 106 plus COMM 158 or COMM 382/383 and demonstrated proficiency in quantitative or computational analysis.
 Send a proposal of up to 1,000 words clearly stating the research question, the data to be analyzed, and how this data will be acquired and analyzed.
+Only advising students fall and winter 2024-25.

-• Fred Turner, COMM 120; provide a one-page memo about your research question, anticipated results, and likely methodology.
+- Fred Turner, COMM 120W; provide a one-page memo about your research question, anticipated results, and likely methodology.

 4. Elective credit